 Update 05/17/2019: We've retested the input lag on the same firmware (03.50.31) and found the 4k @ 60Hz + HDR input lag is in the same ballpark as the other resolutions (around 13ms).
 We don't know why our previous measurements were higher, as we did confirm them twice.
 We've also updated the 1440p @ 60Hz input lag with this latest firmware.

-The C9 supports eARC when connected to a compatible AV Receiver, which allows it to send higher quality DTS:X and Dolby Atmos via TrueHD sound from an external device to your receiver.
-Like the 2018 LG OLEDS, it also supports DTS and Dolby Digital passthrough to a standard ARC receiver.
+The LG C9 supports eARC when connected to a compatible AV Receiver, which allows it to send higher quality DTS:X and Dolby Atmos via TrueHD sound from an external device to your receiver.
+Like the 2018 LG OLEDs, it also supports DTS and Dolby Digital passthrough to a standard ARC receiver.

 When connected to a PC, the PC detected the C9 as a stereo device, so it wasn't possible to send 5.1 or 7.1 audio to the TV without bypassing the PC's autodetection system.

-The LG C9 has a decent frequency response.
+The LG OLED C9 has a decent frequency response.
 The low-frequency extension (LFE) is at 67Hz, which is decent, but slightly worse than the C8.
 This results in a bass that isn't able to produce much thump or rumble but has a decent amount of punch and body.
-The frequency response above the TV's LFE is well-balanced, which is important for clear dialog.
+The frequency response above the TV's LFE is well-balanced, which is important for clear dialogue.
 It can also get pretty loud, without too much pumping and compression artifacts under maximum load.

 Mediocre distortion performance.
 There's a much higher amount of THD at max volume, but at 80dB it's more reasonable.

 Its successor, the LG CX OLED, has better overall speakers.